-Moret-sur-Loing, Paris: tourism & sightseeing
+Moret-sur-Loing, Seine-et-Marne: tourism & sightseeing

-Visit Moret-sur-Loing (Paris, France)
+Visit Moret-sur-Loing (Paris region, France)

 Moret-sur-Loing is situated at the south-east corner of the extensive forest that surrounds the Chateau de Fontainebleau, and 65 kilometres south-east of Paris.
 Although it is only a few kilometres south of the Seine, it is actually a tributary of this river called the Loing that passes through the centre of the town.